RENCI-NRIG/cilogon-vouch-proxy-example/README.md

 ![](images/react-insecure.png)

-- **NOTE**: the header information being shown in the React section is not accurate at this time and is being investigated.

 Use the back button to return to the example options page.

 **React (secure)**: If you've previously authenticated you will pass through the vouch-proxy validation directly to the React page.
 Otherwise you'll be redirected to the CILogon Authentication page.

 ![](images/react-secure.png)

-- **NOTE**: the header information being shown in the React section is not accurate at this time and is being investigated.

 ## References